Holger Sinding-Larsen: Biography

 In 1895, he won the competition to design Holmenkollen Chapel from among 27 participants.
-He married Sine Broch Martens on December 28, 1895 at Johanneskirken in Bergen, Norway.
+He married Sine Broch Martens on December 28, 1895, at Johanneskirken in Bergen, Norway.
 He was in Paris for the Exposition Universelle (1900), where he designed the Norwegian Pavilion.
 In 1907, he became building inspector for the University of Christiania (now University of Oslo), a position he held until 1924.
-During the years between 1904-1915, he designed a number of large buildings at the University as well as several churches.
+During the years between 1904 and 1915, he designed a number of large buildings at the university as well as several churches.
 Holger Sinding-Larsen was also awarded a silver medal for Designs for Town Planning in connection with the 1920 Summer Olympics in Antwerp.

 Sinding-Larsen founded the Young Architects Association in 1891.
 In 1906, he started the Christiania Architectural Association, he also served as a teacher at the National Academy of the Arts School.
 He was awarded the King's Medal of Merit in gold and Fridtjof Nansen Prize for Outstanding Research.
 He was also knighted in the Swedish Order of Vasa.